milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 We occasionally run membership recruitment campaigns on social media channels and use cookies to track post-clicks.
 We also share information about your use of our site with our social media, advertising and analytics partners who may combine it with other information that you’ve provided to them or that they’ve collected from your use of their services.
 Use the check boxes below to choose the types of cookies you consent to have stored on your device.

-Use necessary cookies onlyAllow selected cookiesAllow all cookies Necessary
+Consent Selection
+Necessary
 Preferences
 Statistics
+Marketing
-Marketing	Show details
+Show details
+Use necessary cookies only
+Allow selected cookies
+Allow all cookies
 Home
 Cookie Declaration